Career & Technical Competency Program For Counselors

 - Student did not pass the postsecondary exam.

-- Students applied to a college where the Technical Competency Credit did not apply to program of study.
+- Student applied to a college where the Technical Competency Credit did not apply to a program of study.

 Office Hours: 8am-5pm, M-F

 - Early College Packet